The Best Kept Market Secrets for Commercial Insurance Brokers

-Successful insurance brokers are ones who can be reached at any time of the day or night.
+Successful insurance brokers can be reached at any time of the day or night.
 Think about the last time you called someone during an emergency.
-Now, remember how frustrated and helpless you felt when your phone call went unanswered.
+Now remember how frustrated and helpless you felt when your phone call went unanswered.
 When a customer contacts you, it’s usually always because they have something essential to discuss.

 Make sure that you’re providing timely responses to any queries and phone calls that come your way.
-When your clients can get a hold of you when they need to, they are more likely to stay happy and content.
+If your clients can get a hold of you when they need to, they are more likely to stay happy.

 Also, make it a point to be present throughout the insurance claims process.
 Your clients will appreciate even the most minute of extra effort you put in.
 It can also help you get clients through referrals.

 Insurance brokers earn money through commissions and fees that are based on the insurance policies they sell.
 Most commissions range anywhere between 2% to 8% of the premiums.
 But the rates can vary depending on the insurance type, state regulations, and insurance companies.

 The insurance copany pays a lump sum percentage of the first-year premium to the insurance broker for the sale of their insurance product.
 Brokers also earn a smaller but ongoing annual residual income during each renewal process throughout the policy’s life.

 Pros and Cons of Being a Commercial Insurance Brokers

 If you’re looking to start a career in insurance as a broker, there are a few things that you need to consider.
 As with all professions, working as a commercial insurance broker has its set of pros and cons.

 As a commercial insurance broker, you will have a lot of freedom and flexibility to work in a manner you’re comfortable with.
 You can choose to work from your home, your office, or even a local café.
 You can also set your own office hours.